 Port Orleans Riverside

-This Disney Moderate hotel has the southern plantation style, Royal Guest rooms, bayou lodges, and antebellum charm.
+This Disney Moderate resort has the southern plantation style, Royal Guest rooms, bayou lodges, and antebellum charm.
 They have a spectacular table service restaurant called Boatwright’s Dining Hall, a lounge with live music, a dockside area where you can rent bicycles and Surrey bikes, fishing, and a feature pool with a waterslide, waterfalls, and unique sawmill decor.
 You can also catch the water ferry to Disney Springs from here which is very convenient.

 Overall, I like this Disney property, but it doesn’t have anything over the top for me or my family.
 There are some nice amenities, but I usually won’t book this hotel unless the price is deeply discounted or the French Quarter and Caribbean are unavailable or too pricey.
 If you’re deciding between booking the Riverside or French Quarter or would like more detailed information about the two Disney Moderate Resorts, check out this resort guide.